LukasNord/StarWars-API/README.md

 2.)
 Use AngularMaterial for the card body on search and favorites.

 3.)
 Play controls for the Home video screen.
 Can use ng-video for that.

+## Thoughts and Feels:

+1.)
+Would arrange my DB differently to only store URLs, but I learned about indexing with Mongoose- so that was good.
+2.)
+I like Material and want to imlement more of it across the project.